 Imagine you are going on a trip to fabulous Honolulu, Hawaii.
 You want to take a friend along but cannot decide which friend to take.
 You want to be fair in your choice, so you decide to look at each friend objectively.
 Though you are paying for the trip up front, the friend you choose will have to pay you back and cover their own food.
 As there is money involved, you score each according to the following five categories:

 The first of the five c’s of credit is character- the one I happen to think is the absolute most important.
 A person’s character can lead one in the decisions he or she needs to make- like relationships or loaning money.
-In very simple terms, when it comes to the five c’s of credit, character is based on credit history.
-In the case of the trip, you can look at this two separate ways.
+In very simple terms, when it comes to the five c’s of credit, the character is based on credit history.

 As far as your credit goes, your character is determined by your known previous financial actions– just as you scored your friends according to their known actions.
 The decisions you have made in the past speak to your character, to whether or not you are likely to repay the loan.
 In fact, whey judge your character by how likely it is you will be 90 days late or later in a two year period.